SoundByteOSS/soundbyte-extensions/README.md

 1. Ensure node / npm are installed (or see step 2)
 2. `npm install -g typescript` (`sudo apt install node-typescript` might also work on linux / WSL)
+3. `npm install uglify-js -g`
-3. Navigate to the extension folder that you wish to build / run
+4. Navigate to the extension folder that you wish to build / run
-4. Run the `tsc` command to generate the extension `main.js` file
+5. Run the `build.sh` command to generate the extension `main.js` file

 ## iOS install instructions